ThePerfectComputer/FastWaveBackend/README.md

 # A High performance, VCD Parser written in Rust

-x/z value parsing currently fails in ``cargo test``.

-A fix is coming.

 ## Current Features
- - pretty fast, parses 3.04 GB VCD file in ~62s on M1 Macbook Air.
+ - pretty fast, parses 3.04 GB VCD file in ~67s on M1 Macbook Air with respect to 50s with GTKWave on the same device.
+FastWave currently offers highly robust error handling which GTKWave doesn't have.

 # Current Limitations